folio-org/docs/content/en/docs/Getting started/_index.md

 * Update an item record with QuickMARC
 * Update licenses and agreements for an electronic resource
 * View and edit a patron record
-* (...more... need to get a good list of recommended tasks)

-(We could have a link to a subtopic with more specific details about what to do in the demo site.
-Consider pointing to the associated "how to" sections when they are developed.)

 ## Install FOLIO for yourself